mongodb/docs-mongodb-shell/source/includes/scripting/fact-require-ems-modules.rst

-There are two packing standards for Node.js modules.
+There are two packaging standards for Node.js modules.

 .. list-table::
    :header-rows: 1